k3s-io/docs/docs/cli/token.md

 If no token is provided when starting the first server in the cluster, one is created with a random password.
 The server token is always written to `/var/lib/rancher/k3s/server/token`, in secure format.

 The server token can be used to join both server and agent nodes to the cluster.
-It cannot be changed once the cluster has been created, and anyone with access to the server token essentially has full administrator access to the cluster.
+Anyone with access to the server token essentially has full administrator access to the cluster.
 This token should be guarded carefully.

-The server token is also used as the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) passphrase for the key used to encrypt confidential information that is persisted to the datastore, such as the secrets-encryption configuration, wireguard keys, and private keys for cluster CA certificates and service-account tokens.
+The server token is also used as the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) passphrase to encrypt confidential information that is persisted to the datastore known as bootstrap data.
+Bootstrap data is essential to set up new server nodes or restore from a snapshot.
 For this reason, the token must be backed up alongside the cluster datastore itself.

 :::warning
 Unless custom CA certificates are in use, only the short (password-only) token format can be used when starting the first server in the cluster.
 This is because the cluster CA hash cannot be known until after the server has generated the self-signed cluster CA certificates.